changeworld/azure-docs.ja-jp/articles/storage/storage-dotnet-how-to-use-queues.md

     // Retrieve a reference to a queue.
     CloudQueue queue = queueClient.GetQueueReference("myqueue");

     // Get the message from the queue and update the message contents.
     CloudQueueMessage message = queue.GetMessage();
     message.SetMessageContent("Updated contents.");
     queue.UpdateMessage(message,
         TimeSpan.FromSeconds(60.0),  // Make it visible for another 60 seconds.
         MessageUpdateFields.Content | MessageUpdateFields.Visibility);

-## 次のメッセージをデキューする
+## <a name="de-queue-the-next-message"></a>De-queue the next message

-コードでは、2 つの手順でキューからメッセージをデキューします。**GetMessage** を呼び出すと、キュー内の次のメッセージを取得します。**GetMessage** から返されたメッセージは、このキューからメッセージを読み取る他のコードから参照できなくなります。既定では、このメッセージを参照できない状態は 30 秒間続きます。また、キューからのメッセージの削除を完了するには、**DeleteMessage** を呼び出す必要があります。このようにメッセージを 2 つの手順で削除することで、ハードウェアまたはソフトウェアの問題が原因でコードによるメッセージの処理が失敗した場合に、コードの別のインスタンスで同じメッセージを取得し、もう一度処理することができます。コードでは、メッセージが処理された直後に **DeleteMessage** を呼び出します。
+Your code de-queues a message from a queue in two steps.
+When you call **GetMessage**, you get the next message in a queue.
+A message returned from **GetMessage** becomes invisible to any other code reading messages from this queue.
+By default, this message stays invisible for 30 seconds.
+To finish removing the message from the queue, you must also call **DeleteMessage**.
+This two-step process of removing a message assures that if your code fails to process a message due to hardware or software failure, another instance of your code can get the same message and try again.
+Your code calls **DeleteMessage** right after the message has been processed.

     // Retrieve storage account from connection string CloudStorageAccount storageAccount = CloudStorageAccount.Parse(